 In order for the downstream protection to work, the outlet must be wired properly.
 The incoming wires must be connected to the LINE terminals, and the downstream wires must be connected to the LOAD terminals.
 If they are not connected that way, the downstream outlets will not be protected.

 If you have any questions or concerns about your home wiring or outlets that don’t work, please give us a call.
-We’ve been a reputable business in the Indianapolis area for over 40 years and we’d be glad to help you with any electrical issues.
+Frye Electric, Inc. has been a reputable business in the Indianapolis area for over 40 years and we’d be glad to help you with any electrical issues.